 The combination of evaluative mediation and CDLP® expertise offers several benefits in divorce cases:

-• Reduced Conflict: By providing objective financial information and expert guidance, the parties are less likely to engage in protracted disputes over asset disputes.
+• Reduced Conflict: By providing objective financial information and expert guidance, the parties are less likely to engage in protracted disputes over asset distribution.

 • Increased Efficiency: The process is more efficient as the mediator, and CDLP® can streamline the financial analysis and present options tailored to the parties' specific needs.